 AboutPhD Candidate and Tutor in English literature at Flinders University, South Australia.

 EducationPhD Candidate, English Literature (Flinders University) (in progress)

 BA(Hons), First Class Honours, Art History (Charles Sturt University/Griffith University)

-MembershipsPostgraduate Representative, Australian and New Zealand Society for Eighteenth Century Studies (ANZSECS)
+MembershipsPostgraduate Representative and Webmaster, Australian and New Zealand Society for Eighteenth Century Studies (ANZSECS)